 On this news, shares of Heartland declined $1.26 per share, or 8.16%, to close on January 20, 2009, at $14.18 per share, on unusually heavy volume.
 Over the next two days, shares of Heartland further declined $6.00 per share, or an additional 42.31%, to close on January 22, 2009 at $8.18 per share.

 On May 27, 2009, Judge Anne E. Thompson granted the motion to consolidate three related actions under the caption In re Heartland Payment Systems, Inc., No. 09-CV-01043.
-The judge also approved the motion to appoint the Teamsters Local Union No. 727 Pension Fund and Genesee County Employee’s Retirement System as lead plaintiffs and approved lead plaintiffs’ selection of Coughlin Stoia Geller Rudman & Robbins LLP & Faruqi and Faruqi as co-lead counsel and Cohn Lifland Pearlman Herrmann & Knopf LLP to serve as liaison counsel.
-On August 20, 2009, the lead plaintiffs filed an Amended Complaint.
-On September 25, 2009, the defendants filed a motion to dismiss the Amended Complaint.
+The judge also approved the motion to appoint the Teamsters Local Union No. 727 Pension Fund and Genesee County Employee’s Retirement System as lead Plaintiffs and approved lead Plaintiffs’ selection of Coughlin Stoia Geller Rudman & Robbins LLP & Faruqi and Faruqi as co-lead Counsel and Cohn Lifland Pearlman Herrmann & Knopf LLP as liaison Counsel.
+On August 20, 2009, the lead Plaintiffs filed an Amended Complaint.
+On September 25, 2009, the Defendants filed a motion to dismiss the Amended Complaint.

-According to a press release dated December 9, 2009, Heartland Payment Systems® (NYSE: HPY), a leading provider of credit/debit/prepaid card processing, payroll, check management and payment services, announced that on December 7, 2009, the United States District Court for the District of New Jersey, granted Heartland’s motion to dismiss the consolidated shareholder class action, titled In Re Heartland Payment Systems, Inc. Securities Litigation, which had been filed against Heartland, Heartland’s Chairman and Chief Executive Officer and, Heartland’s President and Chief Financial Officer.
-The case, which arose out of the breach to the company’s processing system previously disclosed by the Company on January 20, 2009, was dismissed in its entirety with prejudice.
+According to a press release dated December 9, 2009, Heartland announced that on December 7, 2009, the United States District Court for the District of New Jersey granted Heartland’s motion to dismiss the consolidated shareholder class action, titled In Re Heartland Payment Systems, Inc. Securities Litigation, which had been filed against Heartland, Heartland’s Chairman and Chief Executive Officer and, Heartland’s President and Chief Financial Officer.
+The case, which arose out of the breach to the Company’s processing system previously disclosed by the Company on January 20, 2009, was dismissed in its entirety with prejudice.